thangacodes/go-learn/practices/notes/Converting between data types.md

   * converts integer to string
   * returns one value - string formed with the given integer.

+Atoi() - stand for ASCII to Integer
+  * converst string to integer
+  * returns two values - the corresponding integer, error (if any)

 Example for converting integer to string:

 # main.go